RStadlmair/FullcreateUIdefinition.json/README.md

 ## Notes on UI Elements

-# Microsoft.Compute.SizeSelector
+### Microsoft.Compute.SizeSelector

-The "size" parameter defines how many VM´s will be created at once,
+The "size" parameter defines how many VM´s will be created at once.
+Example: You select size "Standard_D1" and size=2, the selection windows shows 2x"Standard_D1", but the output is still "Standard_D1".

 ## Test the UI before you do your deployment !!
 Test the UI always until the end. a section may work, but its important to know if also your output values are correct.